 Today, we’re going to go over everything you need to know about SoundCloud as both a creator and a listener.

-Editor’s note: this review was updated on May 10, 2021, to include information about SoundCloud Go and the ad-supported listening streaming qualities.
+Editor’s note: this review was updated on June 22, 2021, to address an FAQ about DistroKid.

 What is SoundCloud?